jplipata/fork-authority/README.md

 #### Developer Notes
 This is my first Android app.
 There are many areas that can be improved upon.
 A lot of this is 'throw away code' that was written just to get things working that needs massive clean up.
 See development roadmap below.

 The design similarity to Yelp is intentional.
 Since this is basically a custom front-end for Yelp data, I wanted it to have a seemless UI feel.
-I also thought it would be a good exercise to try to replicate the Yelp UI from scratch.
+I also thought it would be a good exercise to try to replicate the Yelp UI from scratch ("great artists steal").

 ##### Enhancement Backlog
 ###### UI/Functionality